More of your food recovery questions, answered by our Dietetics team

 2) What are your tips to stop getting ‘addicted’ to one type of food in Anorexia Nervosa recovery?

-• Incorporate new foods into you plan whilst holding on to some of your usual foods.
+• Incorporate new foods into your plan whilst holding on to some of your usual foods.

-• Once you have incorporated a new food make sure you repeat in every few days so that it becomes more familiar
+• Once you have incorporated a new food make sure you repeat it every few days so that it becomes more familiar.

-3) I would like snack ideas for my recovery with Anorexia Nervosa.
+3) I would like snack ideas for my recovery from Anorexia Nervosa.
 What would you recommend?

 Snacks are very important in recovery.
 They ensure that you follow a regular eating pattern and provide you with energy mid-morning and in the afternoon, improving concentration and decreasing tiredness and irritability.
 As mentioned previously, recovery is about freedom and flexibility around food so there is a constant need to challenge foods which feel new or unfamiliar.
 It is good to vary your snack choices, giving yourself the room to try new things.